 The Narrator Has A Name

 Much confusion exists about the name of Norton’s character.
 Many believe it’s Jack due to his use of the phrase “I am Jack’s,” but others argue that only uses the moniker after he saw it in “Annotated Reader.”

 He is also Jack on the back of the DVD and in the booklet accompanying the DVD.
-On the other hand, in the closed captions for the movie, he is referred to as Rupert.
-But, on the DVD commentary, Norton reveals that he refers to the character as Jack.
+The closed captions provided for the film have him named Rupert.
+On the DVD commentary, Norton reveals that he refers to the character as Jack.

 The Blu-Ray Version Includes A Joke

-On the original Fight Club DVD, following the standard of privacy warnings, a one-second-long subversive message from Tyler Durden appears.
-But, on the tenth anniversary Blu-Ray version of the film, the menu for Drew Berrymore’s Never Been Kissed appears for a good 15 seconds.
+On the original Fight Club DVD, a special message written by Tyler Durden appears after the regular privacy warning.
+But, on the tenth anniversary Blu-Ray version of the film, the menu for Drew Berrymore’s Never Been Kissed takes its place and last for 15 seconds.